 The resulting dairy free frosting has a good balance of texture and flavor.

 My go-to vegan butter is Earth Balance or Melt.

 I have use Smart Balance, and Pure Blends Plant Based Butter when I haven't had Earth Balance or Melt on hand.

 The softer vegan buttery spreads will make your frosting softer, and you will need less dairy free milk.

 Whip it.
 Whip it real good.

-A little dairy free milk goes a long way.
+A little dairy free milk goes a long way when making vegan frosting.